SinanAkkoyun/Si4713_esp-idf/README.md

 # Si4713_esp-idf
-A port from https://github.com/adafruit/Adafruit-Si4713-Library/ to ESP-IDF
+A port from https://github.com/adafruit/Adafruit-Si4713-Library/ to ESP-IDF as a component.